rchain/rchain/docs/rspace/Tutorial.md

 Here we are installing a continuation in the store at the "friends" `Channel`.
 This continuation will be returned to us when a piece of matching data is introduced to the store at that channel.

-Now let's try introducing a piece of data to the store using `produce`.
+Now let's try introducing a piece of data to the space using `produce`.
 ```scala
 scala> val pres1 = space.produce(Channel("friends"), alice, persist = false)
 pres1: Option[(coop.rchain.rspace.examples.AddressBookExample.Printer, scala.collection.immutable.Seq[coop.rchain.rspace.examples.AddressBookExample.Entry])] = Some((<function1>,List(Entry(Name(Alice,Lincoln),Address(777 Ford St.,Crystal Lake,Idaho,223322),alicel@ringworld.net,777-555-1212))))